-Port Helsinki is a Baltic Sea cruise port and the largest cargo port in Finland.
-The city is the country's capital since 1812.
-It is also Europe's northernmost capital city, located on the Gulf of Finland’s shores.
-Russia (St Peterburg) is approx 300 km / 185 ml to the west.
-City's population is around 650,000 (metro 1,45 million), ranking it Nordic countries' 3rd largest metro area - after Stockholm Sweden and Copenhagen Denmark.
+Port Helsinki is a Baltic Sea cruise port and Finland's largest cargo port.
+The city is country's capital (since 1812) and also Europe's northernmost capital city, located on Gulf of Finland's shores.
+Russia (St Peterburg) is approx 300 km (185 mi) to the west.
+City's population is around 650,000 (metro over 1,45 million), ranking it Nordic countries' 3rd largest metro area - after Stockholm Sweden and Copenhagen Denmark.

 In Greater Helsinki (metro) are headquartered 83 of Finland's 100 largest companies.
 City's tap water is supplied via Paijanne Water Tunnel, which by length (120 km / 75 mi) is ranked among world's longest rock tunnels.
 City's tap water is of such good quality, that is even sold (bottled) in other countries.

-- Among the city's best known and popular tourist attractions are its numerous museums.
-The list features the country's National Museum (neomedieval castle, the City Museum, Helsinki University Museum, Finnish Museum of Natural History, Finnish National Gallery (houses 3 art museums), Design Museum (Finnish and international designs - industrial, fashion, graphic), Military Museum, Tram Museum.
-The Ateneum palace is among the city's main historical buildings.
+City's best-known tourist attractions are its numerous museums, including Finland's National Museum (haused in a medieval castle), City Museum, Helsinki University Museum, Finnish Museum of Natural History, Finnish National Gallery (houses 3 art museums), Design Museum (Finnish and international designs - industrial, fashion, graphics), Military Museum, Tram Museum.
+Ateneum Palace is among city's main historical buildings.

-- The city is served by the International Helsinki Airport in Vantaa - approx 17 km (11 ml) to the north.
+The city is served by the International Helsinki Airport in Vantaa - approx 17 km (11 mi) to the north.
 Helsinki-Malmi Airport serves mainly domestic flights and private airplanes.
-The Hernesaari Heliport serves charter flights.
+Hernesaari Heliport serves charter flights.

-Port Helsinki is Europe's 2nd busiest passenger port (cruise and ferry) after Southampton England UK, handling around 11 million passengers annually.
-Based on 2017 statistical data, in 2018 the port was ranked Europe's busiest in terms of passenger shipping volumes - handling over 12,3 million passengers in 2017.
+Port Helsinki is Europe's 2nd busiest passenger port - after Southampton England UK - handling around 11 million passengers (cruise and ferry) annually.
+In 2018, the seaport was ranked Europe's busiest in terms of passenger shipping volumes - handling in 2017 over 12,3 million passengers.